ngan2101/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app: call the function to add games to page - place to write code confusion

 ## License